Edoardo27/ecommerce_analysis/README.md

 # <ins>E-Commerce Analysis</ins>
-This is a personal project in which I analyze the data of an E-Commerce business.
+Personal project in which I analyze the data of an E-Commerce business.
 The project's Jupyter Notebook is uploaded above.

 **<ins>Language</ins>**: *Python*